 INTERACT is an evidence-based quality improvement program to reduce avoidable hospitalizations from nursing homes.
 The INTERACT website provides program information, forms and instructions which can be downloaded and used without charge.
 Key INTERACT tools used by CareChoice include SBAR, QI audit tool, Acute Change in Condition Card Files and care paths.
 Below are key CareChoice adapted INTERACT care paths that can be used in guiding evaluation of specific symptoms that commonly cause acute care transfers.

 Best Practice: Hospital to ER Transfer Form

 This ER transfer form is intended to facilitate communication between nursing home and emergency room staff by presenting key information in a “quick read” format.
 The form was developed with input from ER personnel and geriatric primary care providers.

 Best Practice: Provider Orders for Life Sustaining Treatment (POLST)

 The POLST is a form that makes a patient/resident’s wishes for Advanced Directives and end-of-life care into actionable physician orders.
 The POLST process begins with conversations between patients, loved ones, and health care professionals and is designed to ensure that seriously ill or frail patients can choose the treatments they want or do not want and that their wishes are documented and honored.
 It is completed at admission to the nursing home, signed by the patient and the medical provider and reviewed routinely and when there are changes in condition.
 POLST information and resources can be found on the National POLST Paradigm website.
-The Minnesota POLST form is endorsed by the MMA and the Emergency Medical Services Regulatory Board and is available here.
+The Minnesota POLST form is endorsed by the Minnesota Medical Association and the Emergency Medical Services Regulatory Board.

 Best Practice: Palliative Care